 It's because they and you...

-2) don't know that speaking, comprehension, reading and writing are separate skills (and "secret" sequence that moves you on 3 language skills simultaneously with 1 piece of content)
+1) don't know that speaking, listening comprehension, reading and writing must be learned concurrently (and don't use concurrent repetition that moves you on all language skills simultaneously with 1 piece of content)

 2) over complicate the process by mixing different activities (and don't have critical level of focus to get continuous improvements)

 HI!
 I'M DIMA!
 A foreign language enthusiast whose main goal is to learn foreign languages and teach others how to learn foreign languages in the most natural and effective manner.